noaahh/fhnw-ds-cdl1/ANALYSIS.md

 - Inability to revise memory decisions: LSTMs struggle to update a stored value when a more similar vector is found during tasks such as nearest neighbor search.
 - Limited memory capacity: LSTMs compress information into scalar cell states, which can lead to poor performance in tasks such as predicting rare tokens.
-- Lack of parallelizability due to memory mixing: The connections between hidden states in LSTMs force sequential processing, which limits parallelization and makes it slow.
+- Lack of parallelization due to memory mixing: The connections between hidden states in LSTMs force sequential processing, which limits parallelization and makes it slow.

 To do this 2 new LSTM cells are introduced, the sLSTM and mLSTM.
 The combination of these in certain arrangement build up the xLSTM architecture (combined via residual connection).